davidmcq137/JetiLuaDFM/README.md

 Included is a helper program LSO-Gmap-Image-Gen.py that can access the google maps developer API and create the required .png image files.
 It reads the Fields.jsn file and uses those lines to create the files.
 The helper program must be run by Python3.
+You will need a google maps API developer key to use the program.
+You can put it in the sourcecode but the program is designed to use the "conf" file which on a unix system goes in your home directory.

 When the program wakes up, it checks to see if there is a file DFM-LSO.log in the DFM-LSO directory.
 This is assumed to be a standard Jeti log file.
 There is also a capability in the menu to select a log file for playback from the standard Jeti log file directories.
 The program will offer to replay the file when it is restarted.
+In the DFM-LSO directory there is a DFM-LSO.log file from an actual flight at the Black Dirt Field in NY that can be used as a demo.
+It was copied from a Jeti log file and was edited to jump ahead to the point that the plane starts moving at about 6:00.

+Have fun :-) Comments and suggestions welcome.